 According to the Anxiety and Depression Association of America (ADAA), around 40 million people in the United States have an anxiety disorder.
 It is the most common group of mental illnesses in the country.
 However, only 36.9% of people with an anxiety disorder receive treatment.

 The American Psychological Association (APA) defines anxiety as “an emotion characterized by feelings of tension, worried thoughts, and physical changes like increased blood pressure.”

-Knowing the difference between normal feelings of anxiety and an anxiety disorder requiring medical attention can help a person identify and treat the condition.
+Knowing the difference between typical feelings of anxiety and an anxiety disorder requiring medical attention can help a person identify and treat the condition.

-The danger causes a rush of adrenalin, a hormone and chemical messenger in the brain, which in turn triggers these anxious reactions in a process called the “fight-or-flight’ response.
-This prepares humans to physically confront or flee any potential threats to safety.
+Real or perceived danger causes a rush of adrenaline, a hormone and chemical messenger in the brain, which in turn triggers these anxiety reactions in a process called the fight-or-flight response.
+Some people may experience this response in difficult social situations or around important events or decisions.

-The duration or severity of an anxious feeling can sometimes be out of proportion to the original trigger, or stressor.
+The duration or severity of feelings of anxiety can sometimes be out of proportion to the original trigger or stressor.
 Physical symptoms, such as increased blood pressure and nausea, may also develop.
 These responses move beyond anxiety into an anxiety disorder.

 - uncontrollable feelings of worry